by Russ Lowthian, HaveFunBiking.com

 There are a few tools you can use to measure the ice.
-An ice chisel can be stabbed into the ice until it penetrates all the way through.
+An ice chisel can be stabbed into the ice until it penetrates through to the water.
 A cordless drill with a wood bit also works well to auger a hole to measure the thickness.

 Ice safety tips – What is a safe thickness?

 According to the Minnesota Department of Natural Resources states on ice thickness, any ice thickness less than four inches should be avoided at all costs.
 At four inches, the ice can support bicycling, cross-country skiing, ice fishing, and walking.
 At five to seven inches, the ice can sustain the weight of a snowmobile or an ATV, while eight to twelve inches are needed to support a small car’s weight.
-And while these guidelines are generic, ice conditions vary, and the above is for newly formed ice.
+While these guidelines are generic, and ice conditions vary, the current chart is for newly formed ice.
 Make sure to read more on thickness before going out there.

 Measuring in one place is not enough.
-Take measurements in several different areas (approximately 150 feet apart) to ensure that the entire area is safe.
+Measure several areas (approximately 150 feet apart) to ensure the entire area is safe.
 Ice thickness can vary, even over a relatively small area—especially over moving water.

-A visual assessment can help supplement your measurement and can also help if you’re relying on someone else’s measurements.
+A visual assessment can help supplement your measurement and help if you rely on someone else’s measurements.

-Watch for signs of danger like cracks, seams, pressure ridges, dark areas (where the ice is thinner), and slushy areas—even slight slush signals that the icing isn’t freezing at the bottom anymore, which means it’s getting progressively weaker.
+Watch for signs of danger like cracks, seams, pressure ridges, dark areas (where the ice is thinner), and slushy areas—even slight slush signals that the icing isn’t freezing at the bottom.
+This is a tell-tale that the ice is progressively getting weaker.

 Ice safety tips – The color of the ice

 New ice is typically stronger than older ice.
-As time passes, the bond between ice crystals decays even in freezing temperatures.
+The bond between ice crystals decays even in freezing temperatures as time passes.
 When the spring thaw begins, the ice weakens considerably.
-It can be tempting to head out for one last ride across the ice, but it is safest to say no. Even if ice fits the measurement criteria, it can still be hazardous.
+Heading out for one last ride across the ice can be tempting, but it is safest to say no. Even if ice fits the measurement criteria, it can still be hazardous.

 Along with knowledge of the thickness of the ice and a visual assessment, here are four more suggestions to help minimize the risk when biking on the ice: